-If the display shows Failed or ------ then the pairing failed.
+If the display shows Failed or ----- then the pairing failed.
 Try again.

-Once successful the T24-HS will be linked to the transmitter module and will send it to sleep when the handheld is turned off and wake it when the handheld is turned on.
+Once successful the T24-HS will be linked to the transmitter module and will send it to sleep when the handheld is turned on.

 Remember that from this point onwards to turn the handheld on you just need to press and hold the power key as the pairing function is no longer required.
 Pairing was just used as a method of setting the transmitter module to the radio settings already configured in the handheld.